-CONNECTING WELDER TO POWER SUPPLY CAUTION: To avoid damage to unit, fire or electrical hazards, do not attempt to connect this welder to a regular household outlet.
-Make sure the power-line voltage and frequency agree with the ratings shown on the cabinet.
+CONNECTING WELDER TO POWER SUPPLY

+CAUTION: Do not attempt to connect this welder to a regular household outlet.
+Make sure the power-line voltage and frequency agree with the ratings shown on the selector plate attached to the cabinet.

-Electrical connections between the welder and grounded 230-volt, single-phase, 60-cycle a-c power source should be made by a qualified electrician.
-All wiring must comply with the National Electrical Code (ANSI/NFPA70) and local codes.
+Electrical connections between the welder and 230-volt, single-phase, 60-cycle AC power source should be made by a qualified electrician.
+All wiring must comply with the National Electrical Code (ANSI C1) and the Local Electrical Code.

-1. Install an individual (separate) line for the welder with delayed action type circuit breaker or fuses in the line.
+Install an individual (separate) line for the welder with delayed action type circuit breaker or fuse in the line.
 For best results, this circuit should be as short as possible.
-The size of the supply conductors will depend upon their length as shown in the table below.
+The size of the leads will depend upon their length as shown in the table below.

 Supply Conductor (Inc. Extension Cords)